Why Context Engineering Matters More Than Model Capability

 A common assumption is that sufficiently advanced agents will simply figure everything out.
 The opposite is true.

-More capable models are better at capturing context: they recognize what's significant in a conversation, extract cleaner decision rationale, and identify patterns worth preserving.
-They're also better at utilizing context: they can reason over larger context windows, synthesize information from multiple sources, and apply historical knowledge more precisely.
+More capable models are better at capturing context: they recognize what's significant in a conversation, extract cleaner decision rationale, identify patterns worth preserving.
+They're also better at utilizing context: reasoning over larger windows, synthesizing information from multiple sources, applying historical knowledge more precisely.

 This creates a compounding relationship.
 As models improve, the same context infrastructure delivers progressively better outcomes.
 Teams that accumulate this context gain increasing advantage as the agents consuming it grow more sophisticated.